-It’s Read Across America Day, also known as Dr. Seuss’s birthday, and I thought I’d share some of my favorite books from when I was a kid.
+It’s Read Across America Day, also known as Dr. Seuss’s birthday, and I thought I’d share some of my favorite kids’ books from when I was a child.
 I’ve been reading since I was about three, but there are some books that stand out, even more than 20 years later.
 Even if you’re an adult, you may still have fun reading these!

 This was hands down my favorite book.
 Probably still is (and yeah, I will be rereading this soon, I think).
 I’m fuzzy on the details of the storyline but essentially it’s a young girl who ends up stranded alone on an island and has to learn to survive and raise herself there.
 She was isolated from humans, but learned to befriend the wildlife, and to find strength in herself.
 If I remember correctly (and I have a wicked memory), it was amazingly well-written, beautiful and emotional, and inspiring.
 Every child and adult should read this at least once in their life.